Knife Guide - Materials & Finishes

 Want an in-depth look at aspects of knives, such as edge types, handles, and finishes?
-Visit the knife section of our blog for even more info.

 The information contained in this document is for general purposes.
 It only represents technical opinions at the time of publishing.
 It does not guarantee any item or effect any product warranties given.